-Become a Volunteer, Trainer, Intern, or Mentor with Georgia Cares
+Become an Admin or Hotline Volunteer, Trainer, Fundraiser, or Intern with Georgia Cares!

 On a daily basis, Georgia Cares receives multiple phone calls from concerned and/or inquisitive community members, inputs data and information related to the youth that are served, files documents, and stays up-to-date on the Georgia Cares social media and website.